Xhosa Wars: The local Burghers' campaign

-Mobile mounted commandos were highly effective in the mountainous frontier terrain.
+Cape Mounted Burghers, or "kommando," assembling for action in 1846 during the Seventh Xhosa War.

 The local Commandos were much more effective in the rough and mountainous terrain, of which they had considerable local knowledge.

 After inflicting a string of defeats on the Ngqika, Stockenström took a small and select group of his mounted commandos across the Colony's border and rapidly pushed into the independent Xhosa lands beyond the frontier.
 They rode deep into the Transkei Xhosa heartland, directly towards the kraal of Sarhili ("Kreli"), the paramount chief of all the Xhosa.

 Due in part to the speed of their approach, they were barely engaged by Xhosa forces and rode directly into Sarhili's capital.

 Paramount Chief Sarhili and his generals agreed to meet Stockenström (with his commandants Groepe, Molteno and Brownlee), unarmed, on a nearby mountain ridge.
 The meeting was initially tense – the fathers of both Sarhili and Stockenström had been killed whilst unarmed.
 Both men were also veterans of several frontier wars against each other and, while they treated each other with extreme respect, Stockenström nonetheless made the extreme demand that Sarhili assume responsibility for any future Ngqika attacks.

 After protracted negotiations, Sarhili agreed to return any raided cattle & other property and to relinquish claims to the Ngqika land west of the Kei.
 He also promised to use his limited authority over the frontier Ngqika to restrain cross-border attacks.

 A treaty was signed and the commandos departed on good terms.

 Also leading his commando on this campaign was a young man named John Molteno, who in later life became the Cape's first Prime Minister.
 Significantly, his experience of what he believed to be the ineptitude and injustice of the British Empire's frontier policy later informed his government's decisions to oppose the British in the final frontier war.